zach-vanzura/Pac-Man/README.md

 - my_flask.py holds the python flask and is designed in index.html which is stored in the "templates" folder.
 - pacman_store.db holds the database where the player score are kept.
 - controllable.py contains the class declarations for the controllable objects (pacman and ghosts).
 This file contains most of the AI logic for the ghosts and the player movement logic and pac-man animation.
+- consumable.py contains the class declarations for the consumable objects (pellets and fruit).
+This file contains the logic for the pellets and fruit.

 # Citations
 https://www.deviantart.com/darthbladerpegasus/art/Pac-Man-Arcade-Logo-959562739
 https://pacman.fandom.com/wiki/Pac-Man
 https://tvtropes.org/pmwiki/pmwiki.php/Characters/PacMan
 https://ksagar.com/?k=249672015
+https://www.pngall.com/pacman-ghost-png/download/172942/ (adjusted colors for other ghosts)